Boulder Deputy DA named Colorado prosecutor of the year

 "I am honored and humbled to have been recognized for this award," Sudano said in a statement.
 "I am incredibly fortunate to work alongside all the amazing members of the Boulder County District Attorney's Office and our law enforcement and community partners, who tirelessly seek justice for the citizens of Boulder County."

 Sudano is assigned to the Boulder DA's Sex Crimes Unit and focuses on felony-level sex crimes.
-This year, Sudano prosecuted a multi-defendant sexual assault case, a sex assault trial with two young victims and a sex assault case in which the defendant was a stranger.
+This year, Sudano prosecuted several sex assault cases, including one with two young victims and a case in which the defendant was a stranger.

 Sudano also worked on the Richard Martinez and Juan Figueroa murder cases and "played an integral role on a major human-trafficking indictment and an officer-involved shooting investigation," according to a release from the Boulder County District Attorney's Office.